Work samples

 They Come in Three

-"The Healing Three Graces" features the Ruff, the barn owl, and the Allen Hummingbird, each representing qualities of joy, beauty, and confidence.
-Drawing upon the historical symbolism associated with the three graces, I sought to embody positive and uplifting emotions, values, and qualities within my bird woman.
+They Come in Three is my series that is based on the Three Graces.
+Drawing upon the historical symbolism associated with the three graces, I sought to embody positive and uplifting emotions, values, and qualities within my bird-woman.

 • The Three Entagled Muses